Summary

 Vera: Yes, at all, because I couldn’t translate it into my human consciousness.

 Vera: I couldn’t speak about anything.
 I couldn’t talk.
-No, I was too devastated about it.
+I was too devastated by it.

 Rick: Blown away.

-Vera: Yes, blown away about this new information which I didn’t know what information came in.
+Vera: Yes, blown away by this new information.
+I didn’t know what information had come in.
 It was just reprogramming, and I had different moments of these bubbles.

-Rick: So, could you give us some examples, for instance, of that bubble or one of these bubbles of information which would come in and then after a while you got to speak about them.
-So, speak about some of that now.
-What are some of these things that came?
+Rick: So, could you give us some examples, for instance, of that bubble or one of these bubbles of information that would come in, and then after a while you got to speak about them?

 Rick: So you don’t believe in reincarnation anymore?